-- For financial assets and liabilities which have short-term maturities or carry interest at rates approximating the market rate, including cash, interbank and money market items (assets), securities and derivatives business receivables, receivable from clearing house, deposits, interbank and money market items (liabilities), liabilities payable on demand, payable to clearing house, and securities and derivative business payables, the carrying amounts in the balance sheet approximate their fair value. - The fair value of debts and equity securities is generally derived from quoted market prices, or based on generally accepted pricing models when no market price is available.
+- For financial assets and liabilities which have short-term maturities or carry interest at rates approximating the market rate, including cash, interbank and money market items (assets), securities and derivatives business receivables, receivable from clearing house, deposits, interbank and money market items (liabilities), liabilities payable on demand, securities and derivative business payables and payables to clearing house, the carrying amounts in the statement of financial position approximate their fair value. - For investments in debt securities, their fair value is generally derived from quoted market prices or determined by using the yield curve as announced by the Thai Bond Market Association.

-- Loans and accrued interest, except for hire purchase receivables and other retail loans, are presented at fair value which is the book value less allowance for doubtful accounts, since most loans carry interest at floating rates.
-Hire purchase receivable and other retail loans are presented at fair value, which is the present value of future cash inflows, discounted by the current interest rate for new loans. - The fair value of debentures and borrowings is estimated by discounting expected future cash flow by the current market interest rates of the borrowings with similar terms and conditions. - The fair value of derivatives is based on the market price, or a formula which is generally accepted in cases where there is no market price.
+- For investments in marketable equity securities, their fair value is generally derived from quoted market prices, or based on discounted future cash flows and/or book value of the investees for investments in non-marketable equity securities. - Loans to customers and accrued interest receivables, except for hire purchase receivables and other retail loans, are presented at fair value which is estimated from balance of loans to customers and accrued interest receivables as stated in the financial statements less allowance for expected credit loss, since most loans carry interest at floating rates.
+Hire purchase receivable and other retail loans are presented at fair value, which is the present value of future cash inflows, discounted by the current interest rate for new loans. - The fair value of debts issued and borrowings is estimated by discounting expected future cash outflows by the current market interest rates of the borrowings with similar terms and conditions. - For derivatives, their fair value is determined by using a discounted future cash flow model and a valuation model technique.
+Most of the inputs used for the valuation are observable in the relevant market, such as spot rates of foreign currencies, yield curves of the respective currencies and interest rate yield curves.
+TISCO Bank has considered the counterparty's credit risk when determining the fair value of derivatives.